GINNOV/iamsblog/Amiga/Tools/ADFinder/readme.md

 macOS spoils users with the easy going user interface and I didn't find any tool out there that would offer the rich experience and being compatible with the need of an amiga engineer.

 So I start building it.
-More details [here](https://ginnov.github.io/littlethings/)
+Details and pre-built app are [here](https://ginnov.github.io/littlethings/)

 ## Features List (aka wishlist)